bilal-of/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.
+This application is perfect for any plants lover as you will be spoiled with never ending selections!
+Enjoy

 ## Setup